kubesphere/website/content/en/blogs/set-up-ha-cluster-using-keepalived-haproxy.md

 [KubeKey](https://github.com/kubesphere/kubekey) is an efficient and convenient tool to create a Kubernetes cluster.
 If you are not familiar with KubeKey, have a look at my previous articles about using KubeKey to [create a three-node cluster](https://kubesphere.io/blogs/install-kubernetes-using-kubekey/) and scale your cluster.

 1. Download KubeKey from its [GitHub Release Page](https://github.com/kubesphere/kubekey/releases) or use the following command to download KubeKey version 1.0.1.
-You only need to download KubeKey to one of your machines (e.g. `master1`) that serves as the **taskbox** for installation.
+You only need to download KubeKey to one of your machines (for example, `master1`) that serves as the **taskbox** for installation.

    ```bash
    curl -sfL https://get-kk.kubesphere.io | VERSION=v1.0.1 sh -